 In addition to the foregoing awards, there are limited funds available for student grants-in-aid, and loans, made on the basis of academic record, adaptation to college life, and individual need.
 Scholarship holders are eligible to apply for loans.
-Students receiving grants-in-aid may be asked to do some work on the campus.
+Students receiving grants-in-aid may be asked to do some work on the campus without additional compensation.

 Part-time employment for a limited number of students is available in the dining hall and in various campus positions.
 A few students are able to find off-campus employment.
-Applications for part-time employment are made through the Public Relations Office.
+Applications for part-time employment are made through the Director of Student Aid.